anton-weigardh/Getting-and-Cleaning-Data/CODEBOOK.md

 * STANDING (5)
 * LAYING (6)

 Originally, the labels were numeric (1-6).
+They are now of the type character.
 The corresponding file is `activity_labels.txt`.

 ## Subject ID